redapesolutions/suara-kami-community/README.md

 - [Simple Speech to Text using tf saved model](./tutorials/4.tensorflow_inference.ipynb)
 - [Prepare Language Model](https://github.com/huseinzol05/malaya-speech/blob/b44d08a225ce9ea6881527cd66018453feb1ace4/pretrained-model/stt/prepare-lm/README.md#L10)

-3. Issue
+4. Issue

-    3.1.
+    4.1.
 The model not able to recognize my name/company/brand
     - The reason why the model not able to recognize because it is not in the training dataset, you can create kenlm language model to make the model recognize it correctly or use Hotword with custom weight to correctly recognize it.
 See tutorials/2. speech to text with language model.ipynb

-    3.2.
+    4.2.
 The model not able to recognize common word.
     - The reason might be the word not in the training set, you can make the model predict correctly by following above suggestion or create an issue with the audio and text(or text only) so that we can make it work and add as our evaluation dataset.

-    3.3.
+    4.3.
 Need feature X
     - Can create issue with example application and we will consider to add it in the next version.

-    3.4.
+    4.4.
+How to improve the model prediction?
+    - You can create an issue and share with us reproducible step to that lead to wrong prediction so that we can debug the issue or you can create your own language model to improve the model prediction.
+Currently we provide common word language model if you use "sk filepath --decoder v1" in cli or "predict(filepath,decoder='v1')" in python code

+    4.5.
 Want to contribute (Data,Compute power,Annotation,Features)
     - Can contact us at khursani@omesti.com

 References: